JetBrains/kotlin-native/MULTIPLATFORM.md

 following line in `androidApp/settings.gradle`:

     ```
-    includeBuild '../greeting'
+    includeBuild '../'
     ```
     Now dependencies of the application can be resolved in artifacts built by `greeting`.
 You also may publish the Android part of `greeting` into some Maven repo and get it from there.
 In this case you don't need to set up the composite build.

+> Note: Android Studio may fail to resolve declarations from the library added unless it's built.
+If you face such a
+> problem, build the library by executing `./gradlew greeting:android:jar` in the root directory of the project.

-> Alternatively you can add the multiplatform library subprojects right into the Android Studio one.
-To do this, you need to declare them along with their directories in `androidApp/settings.gradle`:
+> Alternatively you can add the multiplatform library subprojects right into the Android Studio one instead of
+> creating a composite build.
+To do this you need to declare them along with their directories in
+> `androidApp/settings.gradle`:
 >
 >```
 >include ':greeting'